Jake Ryan (American football): 2018

 On July 30, 2018, Ryan suffered a knee injury in training camp and was carted off the field.
 On August 1, an MRI revealed that he suffered a torn ACL, keeping him out the rest of the year.

 Jacksonville Jaguars

-On March 19, 2019, Ryan signed with the Jacksonville Jaguars.
-He was placed on the reserve/non-football injury list on August 31, 2019 to start the season.
-He was activated on November 30, 2019.
-He was placed back on injured reserve on December 10, 2019.
+On March 19, 2019, Ryan signed with the Jaguars.
+He was placed on the reserve/non-football injury list on August 31, to start the season.
+Ryan was activated on November 30.
+He was placed back on injured reserve on December 10.

 On February 24, 2020, the Jaguars declined the option on Ryan's contract, making him a free agent.

 Baltimore Ravens

 Ryan signed with the Baltimore Ravens on May 4, 2020.
 He was released on June 11 with a non-football injury designation.